 5. Hold the Dip Pen

 Your grip on the dip pen will probably be similar to the grip you use for a standard pen.
 You’ll want to use your thumb and forefinger to pinch the holder, then keep your middle finger behind for support.
 You can allow your pinky and ring finger to lightly drag on the paper as you write.
+For more information about how to hold a dip pen, you can read this blog post.

 6. Dip the Pen in Ink